kurt-krueckeberg/open-fda-device-events/docs/api.md

 - With API authorization key: 240 requests per minute; 120,000 requests per day.

-## Authentication
+## Authentication Method

-Authentication using API key is done two ways:
+Authentication using the API key is done two ways:

 - passing it in the HTTP header using **basic auth** scheme: `Authorization: Basic eW91ckFQSUtleUhlcmU6`